pantheon-systems/quicksilver-examples/webhook/README.md

 ### Example POST data sent to the webhook url ###

-This is the data sent as a POST request to the `url` defined in `webhook.json`.
+Below is an example of the data sent as a POST request to the `url` defined in `webhook.json`.

 This is also the same `$data` passed to `hook_quicksilver($data)` in the drupal module.